openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The comparison of floating-point values drawn from any value set must be accurate.

-According to the IEEE 754 standard specification, the result of a floating-point comparison is:
+A floating-point comparison must be performed in accordance with the IEEE 754 standard specification as follows:

--  False if either operand is NaN.
+-  The result of a floating-point comparison is false if either operand is NaN.

--  All values other than NaN must be ordered with
+-  All values other than NaN must be ordered with the following:

    -  Negative infinity less than all finite values; and
    -  Positive infinity greater than all finite values.

 -  Positive zero equals negative zero.